 See also: The best running watches you can buy

-This is where your fitness tracker can come in handy.
-Devices from the likes of Fitbit, Garmin, and Samsung can actively track your activity using various sensors.
+This is where fitness trackers can come in handy.
+Devices from Fitbit, Garmin, Samsung, and more can actively track your activity using various sensors.
 This provides a much more accurate final estimate of your caloric burn.

-Most devices will ask for your age, sex, weight, and height when you set them up for the first time (and you should be sure to update your weight as this changes).
+Most devices will ask for your age, sex, weight, and height when you set them up for the first time (and you should be sure to update your weight as it changes).
 They will then monitor your activity levels throughout the day.
-They can determine the calories you burned walking, the calories you burned sitting, and the calories you burned during that impromptu play-time with the kids.
+Wearables can estimate the calories you burned walking, the calories you burned sitting, and the calories you burned during that impromptu play-time with the kids.
 Plus, your caloric burn during exercise.
 The result is a value that should be much more accurate than your static AMR calculated above.